-Dr. Hershkin meets and exceeds these modern standards.
-Dr. Hershkin has extensive training and experience treating complex facial injuries.
-He is on staff at local hospitals and delivers emergency room coverage for facial injuries, which include the following conditions:
+Dr. Hershkin and Dr. Merriam meet and exceed these modern standards.
+Drs.
+Hershkin and Merriam have extensive training and experience treating complex facial injuries.
+Dr. Hershkin is on staff at local hospitals and delivers emergency room coverage for facial injuries, which include the following conditions:

 - Facial and lip lacerations